LSAbeysekara/Loan-Management-System/README.md

 Set Up the Database

 Open phpMyAdmin or any MySQL client.
-Create a new database named loan_ms.
+Create a new database named lsl_db.
-Import the provided SQL file (loan_ms.sql) into the database.
+Import the provided SQL file (lsl_db.sql) into the database.
 Configure the Application

 Open the config.php file in the includes folder.